 - (1) All ships covered by this Code are required to be surveyed and certified in accordance with the applicable requirements of the survey guidelines under the IMO Harmonized System of Survey and Certification adopted by resolution A.997(25) as applicable to a passenger ship carrying not more than 36 passengers. - (2) Statutory work may be undertaken by surveyors of the Administration or by surveyors of a Classification Society appointed by the Administration.
-Radio surveys may be undertaken by an appropriate certifying authority (see national Annex 1).
-All requests for survey and certification must be made to the Administration or the appropriate Classification Society where such surveys are delegated.
+Radio surveys may be undertaken by an appropriate certifying authority appointed by the Administration.
+All requests for survey and certification must be made to the Administration or the appropriate Classification Society where such surveys are delegated. - (3) On satisfactory completion of initial surveys and audits in accordance with this Code the ship will be issued with the applicable Certificates and Documents listed below-

-CERTIFICATE/DOCUMENT SURVEY CERTIFYING AUTHORITY AUTHORITY International Load Line Certificate RO RO International Tonnage Certificate RO RO Certificate of Survey RO RO Passenger Ship Safety Certificate (Passenger Yacht Safety Certificate) ADMIN/RO ADMIN Partial Declaration (Hull & Machinery) RO N/A Partial Declaration (excluding Hull& Machinery) ADMIN N/A Partial Declaration (Radio-GMDSS) RO N/A Statement of Operational Limitations ADMIN ADMIN International Oil Pollution Prevention Certificate RO RO International Air pollution Prevention Certificate RO RO International Sewage Pollution Prevention Certificate RO RO International Anti-Fouling Systems Certificate RO RO Maritime Labour Convention Certificate ADMIN ADMIN Stability Booklet RO/ADMIN RO/ADMIN Noise Test Report BUILDER N/A Safety Management Certificate ADMIN ADMIN International Ship Security Certificate ADMIN ADMIN Safe Manning Document ADMIN ADMIN Bunkers Convention Certificate of Insurance N/A ADMIN
+CERTIFICATE/DOCUMENT

+International Load Line Certificate

+International Tonnage Certificate

+Certificate of Survey

+Passenger Ship Safety Certificate (Passenger Yacht Safety Certificate)

+Partial Declaration (Hull & Machinery)

+Partial Declaration (excluding Hull& Machinery)

+Partial Declaration (Radio-GMDSS)

+Statement of Operational Limitations

+International Oil Pollution Prevention Certificate

+International Air pollution Prevention Certificate

+International Sewage Pollution Prevention Certificate

+International Anti-Fouling Systems Certificate

+Maritime Labour Convention Certificate

+Stability Booklet

+Noise Test Report

+Safety Management Certificate

+International Ship Security Certificate

+Safe Manning Document

+Bunkers Convention Certificate of Insurance